LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Because of the number of calculations that need to be performed, the predictions take a few seconds to be calculated.
 While this is happening a progress bar is shown.

 Once the list appears, it shows the satellite name as well as the time that the satellite will appear above the horizon (known as Acquisition of Satellite - AOS), and the maximum elevation in degrees
-If a satellite is currently above the horizon, this is show by a black bar on the right side of the screen next to that satellite / pass.
+If a satellite is currently above the horizon, this is shown by a black bar on the right side of the screen next to that satellite / pass.

 ![location](media/satellite-main-predictions-list-AOS.png)

-Use the **Down** / **Up** arrows to scroll down / up though the list.
+Use the **Down** / **Up** arrows to scroll down / up through the list.

 *Note:*